 Step 3: Obtain Licensure

 All states require dental hygienists to be licensed, which generally includes graduating from an accredited dental hygiene school and passing written and clinical examinations.
 The American Dental Association's Joint Commission on Dental Examinations offers two written examinations that are accepted by nearly all states, with the exception of Alabama, which doesn't require it.
 Each state board has its own respective clinical exam, and some states require candidates to complete a test on legal aspects within the field.

 Step 4: Gain Employment

-The U.S. Bureau of Labor Statistics reported that from 2014-24, job openings for dental hygienists were expected to grow by 19%, which is well above that of the average career.
-The majority of dental hygienists work in dental offices; however, some also work in the offices of physicians, outpatient care services and general hospitals.
-As of May 2015, dental hygienists earned a median annual income of $72,330, per the BLS.
+The U.S. Bureau of Labor Statistics reported that job openings for dental hygienists were expected to grow much faster than the average through 2028, which is well above that of the average career.
+The majority of dental hygienists work in dental offices; however, some also work in employment services, offices of physicians and outpatient care services.
+Professionals working in home health care services gained the highest annual mean salary of $89,790.

 You can start working towards a career as a dental hygienist in high school by focusing on courses in science and math, which will help you complete the necessary associate's degree.
 You'll learn both in the classroom and in a clinic setting, working with real patients to hone your skills and prepare for licensing exams.
 Demand for dental hygienists is expected to be high over the next decade and salaries are very good.